 The glycemic index in ascending order are (remember lower is better):

 Adding fat and fiber to your meal with grains will also reduce the glycemic index of the meal.
-Watch this video to know more about glycemic index and play with different aspects of your meal to decrease its effect on your body.
+Watch this video by a Dr. Stefano Vendrame (Ph.D.
+Human Nutrition) to know more about glycemic index and understand how different aspects of your meal can increase/decrease the GI of the meal.

 Should I go grain-free?